Applifier/unity-ads-helper/README.md

 }
 ```

-Ideally, you should only initialize the UnityAdsHelper once when your game first starts up.
-In any case, the UnityAdsHelper manages its own instances.
-There will only ever be one UnityAdsHelper at a time in your game.
+The UnityAdsHelper should only be initialized once within your game, ideally when your game first starts up.
+In any case, the UnityAdsHelper is capable of managing its own instances, and persists across scene loads.
+So there will only ever be one UnityAdsHelper at a time in your game, and Unity Ads will only be initialized once.

 > **Pro Tip: Designing for User Experience**
 >